voder-ai/eslint-plugin-traceability/.voder/implementation-progress.md

 - Stories passed: 18
 - Stories failed: 1
 - Earliest incomplete story: docs/stories/026.0-DEV-ELSE-IF-ANNOTATION-POSITION.story.md
-- Failure reason: This story is not fully implemented because the specific requirement for single-line else-if support (REQ-SINGLE-LINE-ELSE-IF-SUPPORT) is neither clearly implemented nor tested.
-The current else-if logic and tests only cover branches whose consequents are BlockStatements, and skip the new detection paths when the consequent is not a block.
-As a result, annotations on single-line else-if statements without braces—explicitly called out in the story’s real-world example—are not demonstrably supported.
-The story file itself reflects this by leaving the 'Single-Line Support' acceptance criterion unchecked.
-Other aspects of the story—dual-position detection for block-style else-if, fallback logic, position priority, auto-fix alignment with Prettier, documentation, and basic tests—are in place, but because at least one acceptance criterion remains unmet, the overall status for this story is FAILED.
+- Failure reason: This story is not fully implemented because the specific requirement and acceptance criterion for single-line else-if support (REQ-SINGLE-LINE-ELSE-IF-SUPPORT) are not satisfied.
+The enhanced else-if annotation detection logic (scanning between condition and body and inside the consequent) is currently hard-wired to only operate when the else-if consequent is a BlockStatement.
+For single-line else-if statements without braces, those additional positions are never scanned, and there are no tests or code paths marked to support REQ-SINGLE-LINE-ELSE-IF-SUPPORT.
+All other major aspects of the story—dual-position detection for block-style else-if, fallback logic, position priority, auto-fix placement for block consequents, and documentation—are implemented and tested, but the single-line else-if support remains missing, so the overall story must be marked FAILED.

 **Next Steps:**
 - Complete story: docs/stories/026.0-DEV-ELSE-IF-ANNOTATION-POSITION.story.md
-- This story is not fully implemented because the specific requirement for single-line else-if support (REQ-SINGLE-LINE-ELSE-IF-SUPPORT) is neither clearly implemented nor tested.
-The current else-if logic and tests only cover branches whose consequents are BlockStatements, and skip the new detection paths when the consequent is not a block.
-As a result, annotations on single-line else-if statements without braces—explicitly called out in the story’s real-world example—are not demonstrably supported.
-The story file itself reflects this by leaving the 'Single-Line Support' acceptance criterion unchecked.
-Other aspects of the story—dual-position detection for block-style else-if, fallback logic, position priority, auto-fix alignment with Prettier, documentation, and basic tests—are in place, but because at least one acceptance criterion remains unmet, the overall status for this story is FAILED.
+- This story is not fully implemented because the specific requirement and acceptance criterion for single-line else-if support (REQ-SINGLE-LINE-ELSE-IF-SUPPORT) are not satisfied.
+The enhanced else-if annotation detection logic (scanning between condition and body and inside the consequent) is currently hard-wired to only operate when the else-if consequent is a BlockStatement.
+For single-line else-if statements without braces, those additional positions are never scanned, and there are no tests or code paths marked to support REQ-SINGLE-LINE-ELSE-IF-SUPPORT.
+All other major aspects of the story—dual-position detection for block-style else-if, fallback logic, position priority, auto-fix placement for block consequents, and documentation—are implemented and tested, but the single-line else-if support remains missing, so the overall story must be marked FAILED.
-- Evidence: Story file docs/stories/026.0-DEV-ELSE-IF-ANNOTATION-POSITION.story.md still shows the 'Single-Line Support' acceptance criterion as unchecked:
+- Evidence: Story file docs/stories/026.0-DEV-ELSE-IF-ANNOTATION-POSITION.story.md still shows the 'Single-Line Support' acceptance criteria as unchecked:
-- '[ ] **Single-Line Support**: Annotations on single-line else-if statements without braces are properly detected and validated'
+- '[ ] **Single-Line Support**: Annotations on single-line else-if statements without braces are properly detected and validated',Else-if handling is implemented in src/utils/branch-annotation-helpers.ts via gatherElseIfCommentText(), scanElseIfBetweenConditionAndBody(), scanElseIfInsideBlockComments(), and hasValidElseIfBlockLoc():
-All other listed acceptance criteria are marked [x], so the spec itself indicates this part is not yet done.,Implementation of else-if handling in src/utils/branch-annotation-helpers.ts is limited to BlockStatement consequents and does not specially support braceless single-line else-if branches:
-- gatherElseIfCommentText(...) only does the enhanced scanning between condition and body and inside the block when hasValidElseIfBlockLoc(node) is true.
-- hasValidElseIfBlockLoc(node) explicitly requires node.consequent.type === "BlockStatement" and a valid loc on node.test and node.consequent.
+- hasValidElseIfBlockLoc(node) explicitly requires node.consequent.type === "BlockStatement" and valid locs on node.test and node.consequent.
+- In gatherElseIfCommentText(), if !hasValidElseIfBlockLoc(node) it immediately returns beforeText without applying the 'between condition and body' or 'inside block' scanning.
-- For single-line else-if without braces (e.g. `else if (cond) doB();`), node.consequent is not a BlockStatement, so hasValidElseIfBlockLoc(node) is false and the function returns the original beforeText without any of the new fallback logic.
+- Therefore, for single-line else-if without braces (e.g. consequent is an ExpressionStatement), hasValidElseIfBlockLoc(node) is false and none of the enhanced else-if comment-detection logic runs.,The requirement REQ-SINGLE-LINE-ELSE-IF-SUPPORT is not referenced anywhere in implementation or tests:
-- This means comments between the condition and the (non-block) statement are never scanned for single-line else-if, even though the story requires 'not just BlockStatement' support.,Searches show no implementation or tests directly targeting REQ-SINGLE-LINE-ELSE-IF-SUPPORT:
-- grep -R REQ-SINGLE-LINE-ELSE-IF-SUPPORT . only finds references in the story file and .voder metadata; there are no code or test annotations for this requirement.
-- src/utils/branch-annotation-helpers.ts contains no 'SINGLE-LINE' references at all.
-- No test files contain REQ-SINGLE-LINE-ELSE-IF-SUPPORT, and there are no tests that clearly exercise the real-world single-line pattern from the story (`else if (arg.startsWith("--format")) suggestion = "--format";`).,Existing else-if tests validate only block-style branches, not braceless single-line ones:
+- grep -R REQ-SINGLE-LINE-ELSE-IF-SUPPORT src tests → no matches.
+- This requirement ID appears only in docs/stories/026.0-DEV-ELSE-IF-ANNOTATION-POSITION.story.md.,Existing else-if tests only cover block-style consequents, not single-line, braceless else-if:
 - tests/utils/branch-annotation-else-if-position.test.ts covers:
-  - [REQ-DUAL-POSITION-DETECTION-ELSE-IF] annotations via getCommentsBefore (comments directly before the IfStatement node),
+  - [REQ-DUAL-POSITION-DETECTION-ELSE-IF] annotations via getCommentsBefore (before-else position).
-  - [REQ-FALLBACK-LOGIC-ELSE-IF] comments between condition and BlockStatement body,
+  - [REQ-FALLBACK-LOGIC-ELSE-IF] annotations between condition and BlockStatement body.
-  - [REQ-POSITION-PRIORITY-ELSE-IF] precedence when both before-else and between-condition/body comments exist.
+  - [REQ-POSITION-PRIORITY-ELSE-IF] precedence when both positions have annotations.
-  All of these construct nodes with consequent.type === "BlockStatement".
+  All these tests construct node.consequent.type === "BlockStatement".
-- tests/utils/branch-annotation-else-if-insert-position.test.ts verifies auto-fix insertion inside a BlockStatement else-if body ([REQ-PRETTIER-AUTOFIX-ELSE-IF]) but again only for block-style else-if.
+- tests/utils/branch-annotation-else-if-insert-position.test.ts verifies auto-fix insertion inside a BlockStatement else-if body ([REQ-PRETTIER-AUTOFIX-ELSE-IF]); again only with a BlockStatement consequent.
-- tests/rules/require-branch-annotation.test.ts includes:
-  - a valid else-if case with @supports inside the block body,
-  - an invalid else-if case `[REQ-PRETTIER-AUTOFIX-ELSE-IF] missing annotations on else-if branch with Prettier-style autofix insertion`, both using `{ ... }` blocks, not single-line, no-brace else-if.,Prettier-compatibility integration tests for else-if exist but are not part of the default test run and are gated behind an environment flag:
+- tests/rules/require-branch-annotation.test.ts contains a valid else-if case 'else-if branch with @supports inside the block body' and an invalid case for 'missing annotations on else-if branch with Prettier-style autofix insertion'; both use braces and BlockStatement consequents.,Given the current implementation, single-line else-if without braces is only supported for annotations immediately before the else-if line via ESLint's getCommentsBefore/scanElseIfPrecedingComments().
+However, the story's explicit requirement REQ-SINGLE-LINE-ELSE-IF-SUPPORT says: 'Support annotation detection for single-line else-if statements without braces (not just BlockStatement)', in the context of the new dual-position detection.
+The enhanced detection paths (between condition and body / inside body) remain restricted to BlockStatement consequents, so the 'not just BlockStatement' part of the requirement is not implemented.,Prettier-compatibility tests for else-if exist but are not part of the default test run:
-- tests/integration/else-if-annotation-prettier.integration.test.ts conditionally runs only when process.env.TRACEABILITY_EXPERIMENTAL_ELSE_IF === "1"; otherwise both tests are declared with it.skip(...).
+- tests/integration/else-if-annotation-prettier.integration.test.ts conditionally runs its tests only when process.env.TRACEABILITY_EXPERIMENTAL_ELSE_IF === "1"; otherwise it defines them with it.skip(...).
-- The recorded Jest run (npm test -- --runInBand --verbose) reports 'Test Suites: 1 skipped, 48 passed, 48 of 49 total', consistent with this integration suite being skipped by default.
-This means CI does not currently validate the Prettier else-if behavior end-to-end.,Rule documentation is updated for else-if and claims formatter-aware behavior, but does not change the fact that single-line else-if support is not implemented/tested:
+- The recent Jest run (npm test -- --verbose) shows: 'Test Suites: 1 skipped, 48 passed, 48 of 49 total', consistent with this integration suite being skipped.
+- While this does not by itself prove the behavior is broken, it means CI does not currently validate the Prettier else-if behavior end-to-end.,Other requirements in the story appear to be implemented and tested:
+- REQ-DUAL-POSITION-DETECTION-ELSE-IF, REQ-FALLBACK-LOGIC-ELSE-IF, REQ-POSITION-PRIORITY-ELSE-IF are covered by tests/utils/branch-annotation-else-if-position.test.ts and by gatherElseIfCommentText() behavior.
+- REQ-PRETTIER-AUTOFIX-ELSE-IF is covered by tests/utils/branch-annotation-else-if-insert-position.test.ts and the else-if-specific branch in getBranchAnnotationInfo().
-- docs/rules/require-branch-annotation.md has a dedicated 'Else-if annotation positions' section describing three supported locations and precedence, and states that auto-fix inserts comments inside the consequent block body for else-if.
+- Rule documentation docs/rules/require-branch-annotation.md includes a dedicated 'Else-if annotation positions' section describing supported positions and precedence, and references the else-if tests and integration suite.
-- However, the described behavior and referenced tests all assume a block consequent.
-There is no documentation or example specifically confirming handling of single-line else-if without braces as required by REQ-SINGLE-LINE-ELSE-IF-SUPPORT.